NVIDIA-NIM-Agent-Blueprints/digital-human/deploy/README.md

    c42df344bb25   milvus-etcd                             Up 48 minutes (healthy)
    ```

-1. Open your browser and interact with the RAG Playground at <http://localhost:3001/orgs/nvidia/models/text-qa-chatbot>.

 1. Check out the API specs at <http://localhost:8081/docs>.

    > **Note:** Accessing the UI and endpoints: